 This is a well-recognized absorption interaction.
-If you take metformin for months or years, it may reduce how well your body absorbs vitamin B12 from food and supplements.
-Because of that, many people taking metformin need periodic B12 monitoring and, in some cases, a vitamin B12 supplement.
+If you take metformin for months or years, it may reduce how well your body absorbs vitamin B12.
+Because of that, many people taking metformin benefit from periodic B12 monitoring and, in some cases, a vitamin B12 supplement.

 What happens when you take metformin with vitamin b12?